How developer experience enhances the software development process

 Collect data on your current state

-Conduct a survey, manually or through a tool like DX, with questions structured around the software development process.
+Conduct a survey—either manually or using a tool like DX—with questions structured around the software development process.
+Focus on areas like requirement analysis, communication between developers, and understanding of functional and non-functional software requirements.

 Set goals based on your data

-Set goals at the team level and shared goals with dependent teams.
-These will help you stay on track and accountable for implementing and measuring changes.
-Focus on delivering outcomes over outputs.
+Set goals at the team level and establish shared objectives with dependent or cross-functional teams.
+These measures help maintain accountability for implementing and measuring changes.
+Emphasize delivering outcomes over outputs and integrate quality assurance practices to ensure high standards.

 Share progress and ROI